ibexa/documentation-user/docs/content_management/collaborative_editing.md

 ## Editing content item

 Real-time collaboration is enabled in Rich Text fields.
-Other fields are disabled and can be only edited by the owner of the content item.
+Other fields are disabled and can be only edited by the Owner of the content item.

 Real-time collaboration is available for the following content types containing Rich Text fields: